Are you and your child passengers properly restrained while driving?

 Motor Vehicle Crashes

 Motor vehicle crashes are the leading cause of death among children ages 3 to 14 in the United States, according to the National Highway Traffic Safety Administration (NHTSA).
-An average of 5 children age 14 and younger were killed and 640 injured in motor vehicle crashes each day across the United States in 2005.
-Even a sudden stop can seriously injure a child who is not riding securely in the right type of child safety seat.
+In 2017, an estimated 325 child occupants 4 and younger in the United States were saved by the use of child restraints.
+Correct usage of properly installed child restraint systems is imperative in protecting child passengers.

 Child Passenger Safety

-- Children 13 years of age or older should ride in the front seat, but should position their seat as far back as possible from the airbag.
+Children 13 years of age or older may ride in the front seat, but should position their seat as far back as possible from the airbag.

 Car Seat Inspection & Installment

-Due to COVID concerns, the South Hadley Police Department is reducing the inspection and car seat installation program.
 To determine eligibility for an inspection and installation, contact Ofc.
-Emily Tebo either via email or 413-538-5050 x 6403
+Allie Cebula via email or 413-538-5050

 The South Hadley Police Department is committed to keeping our children safe.
 The South Hadley Police Department will offer Child Passenger Car Seat inspections to any South Hadley resident by appointment only.
 For South Hadley residents only, certified technicians will thoroughly inspect child passenger car seats for wear and effectiveness and assist owners with installation.